do-your-own-seo/do-your-own-seo.github.io/README.md

 * Pagination for each language via [Jekyll-paginate-v2](https://github.com/sverrirs/jekyll-paginate-v2) (non-supported by GitHub Pages).
 * Full control over the commenting system with [Staticman](https://github.com/eduardoboucas/staticman).
+* Instant site search for each language with [Simple-Jekyll-Search](https://github.com/christian-fei/Simple-Jekyll-Search).
-* Sitemap.xml with all the images for every post.
-Adding `sitemap:false` to the front-matter excludes the page from the map; setting `sitemap_exclude:[paths]` in *\_config.yml* does the same with files and folders.
+* Sitemap.xml: adding `sitemap:false` to the front-matter excludes the page from the map; setting `sitemap_exclude:[paths]` in *\_config.yml* does the same with files and folders.
 * RSS-feed for each language, optimized for Feedly.
-* Post sharing buttons (Twitter, Facebook, LinkedIn, Reddit) + social meta tags.
+* Post sharing buttons (Twitter, Facebook, LinkedIn, Reddit, Telegram) + Open Graph meta tags.
 * Schema.org markup (WebSite, WebPage, BlogPosting).

 NB!
 TOCs for the posts are compiled manually, because I prefer to change the anchor text when necessary.
 You might want to use the [Jekyll-toc](https://github.com/toshimaru/jekyll-toc) plugin instead.
 In this case, you can remove the "snippet" variable from the front matter and use {{post.excerpt}} in templates.